Your ongoing obligations as a registered liquidator

 - Regulatory resources for registered liquidators

 - Lodge documents through the registered liquidators portal

 - RG 174 Externally administered Companies: Financial reporting and AGMs

-- External administration - most commonly lodged forms
+- External administration, controller appointments and schemes of arrangement - most commonly lodged forms